 2. Mugs – Hot water is free on the train, but no cups are provided.
 These will come in handy if you bring tea bags and coffee packets.

-4. Soap – for a shower on board
+4. Soap – for whatever chances you have to shower on board

 5. Many packets of Instant noodles – Quick + cheap hunger fix

-6. Utensils (fork and spoon) – To use when you eat your instant noodles
+6. Utensil kit – To use when you eat your instant noodles

 7. Extension cable – There are only 2 power points in each train carriage; bring an extension cable so you can charge multiple devices at the same time.